 Depicting the tragic events following the death of Charles Baskerville, Sherlock (James Gladdon) is thrown into the deep end following his previous failed case.
 A detective lost in a silent depression, it falls to Watson (Jake Wilson Craw) to make the journey with young Henry Baskerville (Rebecca Tebbett) and the fearful Dr Mortimer (Siobhan Stanley).
-Initially deemed supernatural folklore, it is quickly realised the real danger Henry Baskerville has inherited.
+Initially deemed supernatural folklore, the real danger Henry Baskerville has inherited is quickly realised .

-As the drama unfolds this intelligent production, pivoting around a singular table, takes on a new dimension with changes of a scene growing from remarkable subtleties that truly engulf the audience into the heart of Doyle’s drama.
+As the drama unfolds this intelligent production, pivoting around a singular table, takes on a new dimension with scenes growing from remarkable subtleties that truly engulf the audience into the heart of Doyle’s drama.
 From the darkness of the moor to the majesty of Baskerville manor, you couldn’t imagine a more juxtaposing setting as the dynasty of the Baskervilles is unveiled.
-The set is simple, decreeing the moorland as the background red.
-The creature morphs from the natural scene, imprinting bodies on the hills, and the face of the hound lingers in its moorland.
+The set is simple, decreeing the moorland as the background; red.
+The creature morphs from the natural scene, imprinting bodies on the hills as the face of the hound lingers in its moorland.
 Tension and fear are accomplished, and the audience left alarmed, awaits to see the next victim.